 Korea Nuclear Fuel Co., Ltd. (KNF), provided the initial load of nuclear fuel

 Korea Plant Service and Engineering Co., Ltd. (KPS), is involved in plant maintenance.

 2.5.
 ORGANIZATIONS INVOLVED IN OPERATION OF NPPS

-In 2016, ENEC established Nawah Energy Company (Nawah) as its operating subsidiary.
-Nawah has been mandated to operate and maintain the UAE’s four Barakah Units, once each one is operational.
-To support Nawah, ENEC and Korea Hydro and Nuclear Power (KHNP) signed an Operating Support Services Agreement (OSSA) in July 2016, under which KHNP will provide experienced and qualified nuclear plant personnel to the Barakah Nuclear Power Plant.
-The majority of Nawah is owned by ENEC, with KEPCO holding a minority stake.
+In 2016, ENEC established Nawah Energy Company as its operating subsidiary, mandated to operate and maintain the UAE’s four Barakah Units.
+To support Nawah, ENEC and Korea Hydro and Nuclear Power (KHNP) signed an Operating Support Services Agreement (OSSA) in July 2016, under which KHNP provides experienced and qualified nuclear plant personnel to the Barakah Nuclear Power Plant.

 In 2019, Nawah signed a Long-Term Maintenance Services Agreement (LTMSA) with KHNP, supported by KEPCO Plant Service & Engineering (KPS).
 Under the scope of the signed LTMSA contract, KHNP and KPS provides maintenance services to support routine and outrage maintenance activities of the four APR1400 units of the Barakah Nuclear Power Plant, under the leadership of Nawah and in strict accordance with the UAE’s nuclear energy regulator’s quality and safety standards.